The Intended Parent’s Journey

 • IVF Treatment (IVF) through to embryo transfer takes an average of 2 ½ to 3 weeks.
 You should arrange your schedule and/or travel arrangements to be flexible throughout this process.

-• International & Traveling IPs – Additional costs will be incurred for travel, hotel and car rental for you traveling to California.
-Please note that BFI is not responsible for making any travel arrangements including airline, hotel, or car rental and the trust fund may not be used to pay for any of these related expenses.
+• International & Traveling IPs – Additional costs will be incurred for travel, hotel and car rental for you traveling to the transfer.

 Step 6 -Pregnancy Journey